ahsanauddry027/cse424_project/README.md

 ## 🧠 Project Description

-This project leverages geospatial machine learning to **predict the optimal network provider** based on geographic and environmental variables such as GPS coordinates, traffic conditions, and weather patterns.
-By combining signal strength and speed metrics, various machine learning models are compared to determine the most accurate provider selection strategy.
+This project leverages supervised machine learning to \textbf{automatically classify resumes into occupational categories} based on textual content.
+By vectorizing resume texts using TF-IDF and enriching them with engineered features such as keyword indicators (e.g., ``Python'', ``SQL''), character counts, and formatting patterns, the system captures both semantic and structural signals.
+Multiple models—including SVM, Random Forest, Extra Trees, and XGBoost—are trained and evaluated to identify the most accurate classifier.
+The project incorporates K-fold cross-validation for robust generalization and SHAP analysis to interpret model predictions, aligning with the principles of fairness, transparency, and explainability in AI.

 ---